Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Fifth C file is 4-rev_array.c, it reverses the content of an array of integers.

 - Sixth C file is 5-string_toupper.c, it changes all lowercase letters of a string to uppercase.

+- Seventh C file is 6-cap_string.c, it capitalizes all words of a string.